mitsuhiko/lucumr/2014/5/12/everything-about-unicode.rst

     because they are stuck in the past.
 *   The problem is SSH because it passes incorrect encodings.
 This is a problem that needs to be fixed in SSH.
-*   That the real problem with lots of unicode errors in Python 3 is that people just don't pass explicit encodings and instead assume that Python 3 does the right thing to figure it out (which it really can't so you should pass explicit encodings).
+*   The real problem with lots of unicode errors in Python 3 is that people just don't pass explicit encodings and instead assume that Python 3 does the right thing to figure it out (which it really can't so you should pass explicit encodings).
 Then there would be no problems.
-*   That I work with "boundary code" so obviously that's harder on Python 3 now (duh)
+*   I work with "boundary code" so obviously that's harder on Python 3 now (duh).
-*   That I should spend my time fixing Python 3 instead of complaining on Twitter and my blog.
+*   I should spend my time fixing Python 3 instead of complaining on Twitter and my blog.
 *   You're making problems where there are none.
 Just let everybody fix their environment and encodings everywhere and everything is fine.